“For there is one God, and one mediator between God and men, a man, Christ Jesus.” (New World Translation – NWT)

 “Jesus is your Ransomer, but he is not your Mediator.
 He is Mediator only for the 144,000.”

-Being a “wet behind the ears” ministerial servant at the time, I didn’t dare challenge his statement without thoroughly researching what he said.
-So that afternoon I went home and began my study from the Watchtower CD-ROM to see if what this brother said was true.
+Being a ministerial servant at the time, I wasn’t going to challenge his statement without thoroughly researching what he said.
+So that evening I went home and began my study from the Watchtower CD-ROM to see if what this brother said was true.
 Much to my surprise and disappointment, I found that according to the Watchtower organization Jesus is not my Mediator.
 The Watchtower teaches that Jesus is not Mediator for the great crowd, but He is Mediator for only the 144,000.

 I personally find this belief not only highly offensive, but also immoral on the part of the Watchtower!
 If you are a JW and a member of the “great crowd,” please ask yourself the following questions;